 When ordering or registering on our site, as appropriate, you may be asked to enter your Name, Email address, or other details to help you with your experience.

 Will we ask for personal or private information?

 When do we collect information?

-We collect information from you when you subscribing to news updates or you enter information on our website.
+We collect information from you when you subscribe to news updates or enter information on our website.

 How do we use your information?